rh-mobb/rosa-workshop-content/rosa-content/400-service-mesh/deploy-control-plane.md

     wasm-cacher-basic-8c986c75-vj2cd       1/1     Running   0          65m
     ```

+    Once all the pods are running, hit Ctrl-C and proceed to the next step.

-1. Run the following command to verify the Service Mesh control plane installation, where istio-system is the namespace where you installed the Service Mesh control plane.
+1. Next, let's verify that the service mesh control plane is successfully installed.
+To do so, run the following command:

     ```bash
-    oc get smcp -n istio-system
+    oc -n istio-system get smcp
     ```

-    The installation has finished successfully when the STATUS column is ComponentsReady
+    The installation has finished successfully when the STATUS column says `ComponentsReady`.

     ```{.text .no-copy}
     NAME    READY   STATUS            PROFILES      VERSION   AGE
     basic   10/10   ComponentsReady   ["default"]   2.1.1     66m
     ```

+    Congratulations!
+You've successfully deployed the OpenShift Service Mesh control plane to your cluster.